tkim0615/pill-manager-app/README.md

 ## FRONTEND (REACT)
-- User, prescription, side effect and dosage history components will fetch data from backend
+- User, doctor, prescription, and dosage history components will fetch data from backend
 - There are five different React Routes to manage organization in the app